What happens if you mix naproxen and alcohol?

 Left untreated, gastritis can lead to some serious health complications including ulceration and internal bleeding.

-The risks of Gastritis – An increased health risk resulting from combining naproxen and alcohol
+The risks of Gastritis – if you mix naproxen and alcohol

 As explained, combining alcohol and naproxen together regularly greatly increases your chances of developing gastritis – inflammation of the stomach lining.